 The build quality of these buds is great.
 They're mostly made of plastic, which feels sturdy and high-quality.
 They're certified IPX4 for resistance against rain, which is handy if you want to use them during outdoor workouts.
 The silicone ear tips can wear down over time if you don't take care of them.

-The Devialet Gemini 2 have a fairly neutral sound profile with adequate bass and warmth.
-Vocals and instruments sound natural and present but a bit veiled.
+The Devialet Gemini 2 have a bass-heavy sound profile that lends itself well to electronic genres with a lot of low-end content.
+This boosted low-end carries through to the mid-range, which can add substance to bass guitars and snare drums.
+While the mid-range is mostly even, there's some roll-off at the top of the range and the bottom of the treble range.
+As a result, vocals and instruments sound natural and present but a bit veiled.
 Luckily, you can fine-tune their sound to your liking using their companion app's graphic EQ and presets.

 These headphones have outstanding frequency response consistency.
 Once you get a solid fit using the included ear tips, you'll achieve constant audio delivery each time you use them.

-The mid accuracy is excellent.
-Overall, the range is quite flat, although there's some deviation present in the mid to high-mid.
-The right driver is underemphasized in the mid-mid, nudging vocals and instruments to the back of the mix.
-Vocals and instruments like the piano in Claude Debussy's Arabesque No. 1 are natural-sounding but lack some detail and clarity.
+The mid-range compliance is excellent.
+Overall, the range is quite flat, although there are some slight deviations present in the low-mid and high-mid ranges.
+There's a tilt in the low-mid that adds heft to rhythm guitars and snare drums.
+However, the lack of high-mid detail means that instruments like the piano in Claude Debussy's Arabesque No. 1 are natural-sounding but lack some detail and clarity.

-The Devialet Gemini 2 have excellent treble accuracy.
+The Devialet Gemini 2 have outstanding compliance with our target in the treble range.
+The response is balanced across the entire range, with only some small deviations.
 There's some roll-off that starts in the high-mid range and continues into the treble range, but it's fairly minor.
-Vocals and instruments are still mostly clear while sibilants are present.
+There's also a dip at the top of the mid-treble that softens sibilants like S and T sounds in vocals.

-The peaks and dips performance is excellent.
+The peaks and dips performance is decent.
 Mostly, the response is quite flat, meaning the headphones can control their sound profile well.
 There are a couple of notable deviations, though.
-A peak in the low-bass primarily affects the right driver, causing it to reproduce more bass than the left.
-Another deviation is in the mid-mid where the left driver nudges vocals and instruments forward while the right nudges them backward.
-Two peaks in the treble range affect both drivers, brightening vocals and instruments while sibilants become very piercing.
+A peak in the low bass primarily affects the right driver, causing it to reproduce more bass than the left.
+Another deviation is in the mid-mid, where the left driver nudges vocals and instruments forward while the right nudges them backward.
+A series of peaks and dips in the low-treble range affect both drivers, brightening vocals and instruments, while a sharp peak in the mid-treble causes sibilants to sound a little harsh.

 The imaging performance of these buds is excellent.
 It's the first pair of headphones we've tested from this manufacturer, and it's worth mentioning that imaging can indicate their quality control and ergonomics.
 Imaging varies across units, though, and our unit has an elevated noise floor, which is annoying as the headphones generate a hissing sound.
 There's a big peak in the group delay as well as the phase response's low-bass, which results in a bass that gradually rolls up and lacks depth.
 If you're listening to especially bassy songs like Satisfaction by Benny Benassi, you'll find that the track lacks punch and is a bit sloppy.